-Well, it depends on a range of factors –age, care, location, diet, treatment, etc. However, a rat with a tumor’s life span can go from weeks, months, to years.
+It depends on various factors –age, care, location, diet, treatment, etc. However, a rat with a tumor’s life span can go from weeks to years.

-If you try our home remedy for tumors in rats, and you see no improvement, we recommend you give surgery a shot.
+If you try our home remedy for rats’ tumors and see no improvement, we recommend you give surgery a shot.
 Euthanizing rats with tumors should be the last resort (a horrible, painful, difficult) decision.

 Our advice on Rat Mammary Tumor Removal?

-My major concern for all of my pet animals has always come down to the quality of life they can expect if they have a procedure done.
+My primary concern for all of my pet animals has always come down to the quality of life they can expect if they have a procedure done.

-If it will allow them to live longer, healthier and happier lives, I’m most likely to try it.
-If they’re experiencing lots of pain, anxiety, suffering, and do not gain a LOT of time, I’m less likely to allow them to be operated on.
+If it allows them to live longer, healthier and happier lives, I’m most likely to try it.
+On the other hand, if they’re experiencing lots of pain, anxiety, and suffering and do not gain much time, I’m less likely to allow them to be operated on.